jasnow/railroader-site/source/docs/testing_brakeman/index.markdown

 ---
 layout: page
-title: "Testing Brakeman"
+title: "Testing Railroader"
 date: 2012-02-09 10:02
 comments: false
 sharing: false
 footer: true
 ---

-Tests for Brakeman are written using the standard library's [test/unit](http://rubydoc.info/stdlib/test/1.8.7/Test/Unit).
+Tests for Railroader are written using the standard library's [test/unit](http://rubydoc.info/stdlib/test/1.8.7/Test/Unit).

 The main test file is in `test/test.rb`.
 It can be run using `ruby test/test.rb` (or from any directory).

 ### Structure

-Brakeman is tested by running it against full Rails applications and then checking the reported warnings.
+Railroader is tested by running it against full Rails applications and then checking the reported warnings.

     test/test.rb #Main test runner
     test/apps/   #Apps to check against